 Tragically, all that progress seemed to go by the wayside.
 In 2015, Chuck Austin was featured in a news report about pharmacists refusing to fill prescriptions, regardless of doctor’s orders.
 Austin complained of significant pain and was seen confined to a motorized wheelchair.

-Watch: Footage of Marty Jannetty Delivering the Ill-Fated Rocker Buster to Chuck Austin
+Watch: Footage of Marty Jannetty Delivering the Rocker Buster to Chuck Austin

-2. Darren Drozdov Paralyzed During Match Against D’Lo Brown
+2. Darren Drozdov and the Life-Altering Injury He Sustained During a Match Against D’Lo Brown

 We move onto Darren Drozdov, AKA Puke (for his ability to vomit on command), AKA Droz, also a former football player.
 He currently has quadriplegia due to a disastrous wrestling injury during a SmackDown taping on October 5th, 1999, at the Nassau Coliseum in Long Island, New York.
 His opponent was D’Lo Brown.

 As the best theory goes, Droz didn’t get the proper jump to aid in D’Lo’s running powerbomb, while Brown himself couldn’t get a good grip because of Drozdov’s loose shirt.
 This resulted in Droz crashing to the mat in a gruesome manner, leaving him paralyzed.
 It was a genuine accident.